 Peoria is a relatively large city located in the state of Arizona.
 With a population of 197,866 people and 44 constituent neighborhoods, Peoria is the eighth largest community in Arizona.

 Peoria real estate is some of the most expensive in Arizona, although Peoria house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Peoria has more people living here who work in computers and math than 95% of the places in the US.

-Peoria is a somewhat ethnically-diverse city.
+Peoria is an extremely ethnically-diverse city.
 The people who call Peoria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Peoria residents report their race to be White, followed by Asian.
 Peoria also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.70% of the city’s residents.
-Important ancestries of people in Peoria include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 20.56% of the city’s residents.
+Important ancestries of people in Peoria include German, Irish, English, Italian, and Polish.

 The most common language spoken in Peoria is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Langs. of India.